The Verbal Abuser’s Sneaky Tactics

 The actions we perform with words are called speech acts.
-Instances of promising, apologizing, warning, threatening, demanding, ordering, joking, teasing, belittling, undermining, blaming, criticizing, humiliating, insulting, degrading, and so on, are all speech acts (they are called speech acts even if you do use verbal speech but communicate in writing, via sign language or by using conventional facial expressions or body language).
+Instances of promising, apologizing, warning, threatening, demanding, ordering, joking, teasing, belittling, undermining, blaming, criticizing, humiliating, insulting, degrading, and so on, are all speech acts (they are called speech acts even if you don't use verbal speech, but communicate in writing, via sign language, or by using conventional facial expressions or body language).

 People who use speech to manipulate sometimes take a passive-aggressive approach.
 Their remarks are meant to make you do or behave in a particular way without ever asking you.
 Some examples:

 - "The dishes are dirty.”

 - “The car is almost out of gas.”

 - “Are you still watching that?
 My show starts in 10 minutes.”

 - "If you really loved me, you’d stay here with me instead of going out with your friends.”